ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

             "keys"     :  14,   // or 7, 10, 14, 17, 21
             "base"     :  "C",  // or "F"
-            "linewidth" : 0.1,  // fraction of a single key width "pressed"  :  "grey",   // colour of a pressed key "hspace"   :  3.95, // ??
+            "linewidth" : 0.1,  // fraction of a single key width "pressed"  :  "foreground-medium",   // colour of a pressed key "hspace"   :  3.95, // ??
             "vspace"   :  0.3,  // fraction of height
         },